raspberrypilearning/comic-character/en/step_5.md

 **Test:** Click the **Run** button to see your changes.
 + Complete the form again.
 + When you click the Create button, the form will be hidden and the summary section will be displayed.
 + You should see an Edit button.
-Click on it to edit your form.
+Click it to edit your form.

 --- /task ---